 Welcome to the Chicago District's web site for the Little Calumet River Flood Control and Recreation Project.
 The project includes flood control and recreation benefits along the Little Calumet River in Northwest Indiana.
-This project will provide a 200-year level of Flood protection.
-The Congress authorized the Little Calumet River project in the 1986 Water Resources Development Act.
+This project will provide a 200-year level of flood protection.
+Congress authorized the Little Calumet River project in the 1986 Water Resources Development Act.
 The project was authorized "...
 In accordance with plan 3A contained in the Report of the District Engineer, dated July 2, 1984."
 The authorized project consists of replacing and expanding existing levees and floodwalls, rehabilitation of existing pump stations, a flow control structure, nonstructural floodproofing, and a flood warning system for flood damage reduction and recreation features.
-The Local Cooperation Agreement (LCA) with the non-Federal sponsor, the Little Calumet River Basin Develeopment Commission (LCRBDC), was executed on August 16, 1990.This project will protect more than 9,500 homes and businesses in Gary, Griffith, Hammond, Highland and Munster, preventing nearly $11 million in average annual flood damage.
+The Local Cooperation Agreement (LCA) with the nonfederal sponsor, the Little Calumet River Basin Development Commission (LCRBDC), was executed on August 16, 1990.This project will protect more than 9,500 homes and businesses in Gary, Griffith, Hammond, Highland and Munster, preventing nearly $11 million in average annual flood damage.
 Construction began in 1990 and the flood protection features were completed in 2011.
 The entire project will be complete by 2020.

-This project is authorized for flood control and recreation which includes constructing 22 miles of levees and floodwalls, installing a control structure at Hart Ditch, building almost 17 miles of hiking trails and preserving over 550 acres of wetland.
-The project also involves relocating seven miles of river channel to allow better water flow, modifying highway bridges to permit unobstructed flow of water and installing a flood warning system.
+This project is authorized for flood control and recreation which includes constructing 22 miles of levees and floodwalls, installing a control structure at Hart Ditch, building almost 17 miles of hiking trails, and preserving over 550 acres of wetland.
+The project also involves relocating seven miles of river channel to allow better water flow, modifying highway bridges to permit unobstructed flow of water, and installing a flood warning system.
 The project will protect more than 9,500 homes and businesses in Gary, Griffith, Hammond, Highland and Munster, preventing nearly $11 million in average annual flood damage.